MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. In the **Edit rule** pane, select **Add condition**.

-1. Select **Done** so save the rule.
+1. Select **Done** to save the rule.

 ### Add rules to a match pair

 Match rules represent sets of conditions.
-To match entities by conditions based on multiple attributes, add more rules
+To match entities by conditions based on multiple attributes, add more rules.

 1. Go to **Data** > **Unify** > **Match** and select **Add rule** on the entity you want to add rules to.